Summer Camps

 Times: 1:00-4:00

-It’s a bird!
-It’s a plane!
-It’s Itty Bitty Superhero camp!
-Students will use their Actor’s Toolkit (voices, bodies and IMAGINATIONS) to explore under the sea!
+Itty Bitty Camps are week-long, half day camps where students will use their Actor’s Toolkit (voices, bodies and IMAGINATIONS).
 In Itty Bitty Camp, campers will learn how to tell a story, create characters, character movement and more!
+This camp will be themed around the exciting world of Superheroes!

 Teeny Tiny Theater Camp